InfiniteVerma/todo-notion-telegram/README.md

 # todo-notion-telegram

-A todo telegram bot that writes and gets items from a [Notion](https://www.notion.so/) page.
-Telegram bot built using [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api/).
+A telegram bot that adds and gets items from a [Notion](https://www.notion.so/) page.
+Made using [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api/) and [notion-sdk-js](https://github.com/makenotion/notion-sdk-js).

 Telegram Bot               |  Notion Page
 :-------------------------:|:-------------------------: